pineal/Vehicle_Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+After extracting features by using hog sub-sampling and make predictions, the cars were found like findcar*.jpg shown:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+A heatmap was also generated: again, they may need to be rendered to see clearly in heapmap*.jpg.

+When they were generated, I use `scipy.ndimage.measurements.label()` to detect individual blobs in the heatmap.

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+I applied a threshold to the heatmaps to filter out the false positives, I have tried several heatmap threshold.
+I found 3 is best for me to filter out most unnecessary boxes.
+Below are the resulting bounding boxes are drawn onto the last frame in the series, these pictures could be found in result*.jpg.

-![alt text][image7]
+![alt text][image8]

 ---